-I. Cult of the celebrity - there are no guarantees that you will get the teacher who inspired you through GCSE.

-II.
-Doing the same options as your friends - you may well be in different sets, and these decisions are just too important to be made for such a poor reason.

-III.
-The subjects that you think will be an easy ride.
+- I. Cult of the celebrity there are no guarantees that you will get the teacher who inspired you through GCSE. - II.
+Doing the same options as your friends you may well be in different sets, and these decisions are just too important to be made for such a poor reason. - III.
+The subjects that you think will be easy they do not exist.

-The following pages will give you a flavour of the courses that you can choose from.
-For further details, ask your subject teacher or the Head of Subject, check out the department web page or go direct to the exam board webpage where you can find the specification, past papers and student guides.
+The following pages will give you an introduction to the courses that you can choose from.
+For further details, ask your subject teacher or the Head of Subject, visit the department web page or go direct to the exam board web page where you can find the specification, past papers and student guides.